House speaker as US emissary: Pelosi emerges as force abroad

 Lawmakers who travel with Pelosi say the trips are demanding, with grueling schedules and working meals, but rewarding as she delegates others to speak for the group.
 Many of the trips were initially their ideas.

-When the head of the Congressional Black Caucus, Rep. Karen Bass, D-Ca., asked her to Ghana, Pelosi sought out the highest ranking African American in the House, Democratic Rep. Jim Clyburn of South Carolina, to lead the group’s discussion with the country’s president.
+When the head of the Congressional Black Caucus, Rep. Karen Bass, D-Calif., asked her to Ghana, Pelosi sought out the highest ranking African American in the House, Democratic Rep. Jim Clyburn of South Carolina, to lead the group’s discussion with the country’s president.

 Later, Pelosi took a photo with Rep. Ilhan Omar, D-Minn., the Somali American refugee who the Trump rally crowd wanted to send “back,” as the two passed through a historic doorway at the coastal site where enslaved Africans were bound for the middle passage to the Americas.